 Martin Bright is associate professor and programme director in the Mathematical Institute of Leiden University.
 He received his PhD from the University of Cambridge in 2002.
 After positions in Liverpool, Bristol, Warwick and Beirut, he moved to Leiden in 2014.
 His research interests are centred around local-global principles and the Brauer–Manin obstruction, including computational aspects.

 Valentijn Karemaker is an assistant professor at Utrecht University who joined the Mathematical Institute in 2019, having previously worked in the United States and Sweden.
-Her research lies in the fields of arithmetic geometry and algebraic number theory and generally focuses on explicit aspects.
-Currently her research is mostly on arithmetic properties of (supersingular) varieties and Drinfeld modules over finite fields, funded by an NWO Veni grant.
+Her research is in arithmetic geometry and will be funded by an NWO Vidi grant from 2024.
+Currently she is most interested in arithmetic properties and moduli spaces of (supersingular) varieties and Drinfeld modules over finite fields.
 Other projects have involved local-global principles for rational points on varieties, arithmetic dynamics, anabelian geometry, and Galois representations.
 She is committed to increasing diversity and inclusion in mathematics and science, e.g. via Women in Numbers, European Women in Mathematics, and the Utrecht Young Academy.

 Ronald van Luijk is a professor of mathematics at Leiden University.
 Within the field of rational points, Van Luijk’s research focuses on the distribution of rational points on algebraic surfaces, in particular K3 surfaces and del Pezzo surfaces.
 After doing his master’s at Utrecht University, he received his PhD from the University of California, Berkeley, in 2005.
 He held positions at CRM (Montreal), MSRI (Berkeley), PIMS (Vancouver), Universidad de los Andes (Bogotá), Warwick University, EPFL (Lausanne), and received an NWO Vidi grant in 2012.